-- 1. The respondent is currently a county court-at-law judge who is seeking re-election in 1998. - 2.
-The respondent's current campaign treasurer appointment was filed in January 1986 and her judicial declaration of intent was filed on November 13, 1997, immediately after receiving notice of this complaint.
+- 1. The respondent is currently a district judge who is seeking re-election in the 1998 election. - 2.
+The respondent filed his current campaign treasurer appointment on February 6, 1986, and filed the judicial declaration of intent on November 17, 1997, immediately after receiving notice of this complaint.
 The respondent made campaign expenditures and accepted campaign contributions before filing the judicial declaration of intent.

 - 3. The law requiring the filing of a judicial declaration of intent became effective on June 16, 1995. - 4.
-The respondent swears that her failure to file the judicial declaration of intent was inadvertent and not an attempt to evade the letter or spirit of the law. - 5.
-The respondent's campaign finance reports indicate that during the period in question she did not exceed the expenditure limits set by the Judicial Campaign Fairness Act.
+The respondent swears that he was not aware that candidates who had appointed campaign treasurers before June 16, 1995, were required to file the judicial declaration of intent and that his failure to file it was unintentional and was not an attempt to circumvent the law.
+He swears that he has always been a strong and vocal advocate for limiting judicial campaign contributions and that he wholeheartedly supports the purpose and intent of the Judicial Campaign Fairness Act and will continue to do so in the future. - 5.
+The respondent's campaign finance reports indicate that during the period in question he did not exceed the expenditure limits set by the Judicial Campaign Fairness Act.